Home

 Reviewed by Kevin J. Duncan

-Updated Apr 8, 2026
+Updated Jun 12, 2026

-Squibler is one of those tools.
+Squibler is not really one of those.

 But first… There is actually another tool that I recommend more than Squibler called Atticus.
 It's not just a great writing program built for authors, but it's also the best book formatting platform on the market.
 If you want to know why it's our favorite, check out our comparison of the best writing tools on the market (and spoiler – Squibler didn't make the cut).